odinuv/web/en/apv/walkthrough/templates/index.md

 There are two options how the macros can be written in latte.
-In the template above, the flintstones array is printed using the longer syntax `{foreach}{/foreach}` and `{if}{/if}` which is more similar to PHP syntax.
-The rubbles array is printed using the shorter syntax `n:foreach` and `n:if`, which less disturbs the flow of the HTML code.
+In the template above, the flintstones array is printed using the longer syntax `{foreach}{/foreach}` and `{if}{/if}` which is more similar to the PHP syntax.
+The rubbles array is printed using the shorter syntax `n:foreach` and `n:if`, which disturbs the flow of the HTML code much less.

 The statement `{$role|capitalize}` applies the built-in Latte `capitalize` [filter](https://latte.nette.org/en/filters).